Leg0shii/Leg0shii/README.md

 # 👋 Hi, I'm Leg0shii

 ### Software Developer | AI Enthusiast | Minecraft Modder
-🔭 I'm currently pursuing a master's in AI with a focus on self-driving technology.
+🔭 I'm currently pursuing a master's in AI with a focus on LLMs and self-driving technology.
 🌱 Passionate about problem-solving, developing Minecraft plugins, and a strong love for dogs. 🐶
 💬 Ask me about AI, machine learning, or your next Minecraft plugin!